 The word xenoestrogen is derived from the Greek words ξένο (xeno, meaning foreign), οἶστρος (estrus, meaning sexual drive) and γόνο (gene, meaning “to generate”) and literally means “foreign estrogen”.
 Xenoestrogens are also called “environmental hormones” or Endocrine Disrupting Compounds (“EDC”).
 Most scientists that study xenoestrogens, including The Endocrine Society, regard them as serious environmental hazards that have hormone disruptive effects on both wildlife and humans.

-Regrettably, women’s health is threatened by these xenoestrogens.
-If you live in an industrialized country, there may well be more than 100,000 environmental estrogens, (xenoestrogens), that challenge your health & well-being.
+Your health, as a woman, is threatened by these xenoestrogens.
+If you live in an industrialized country, there are more than 100,000 environmental estrogens, (xenoestrogens), that challenge your health & well-being and put you at increased risk for female -specific cancers.
 These harmful chemicals must be identified and avoided, as they have been shown to cause birth defects, abnormal sexual development, problems with the nervous system, the immune system, cancer, PMS/PMT, infertility, osteoporosis and very unpleasant menopause.

-While xenoestrogens mimic natural estrogens in some activities, they all have undesirable side-effects, not the least of which is an increased risk for breast cancer and ovarian cancer.
-They also interfere with the production and healthy tasks of natural estrogens and natural progesterone.
+While xenoestrogens mimic natural estrogens in some activities (they plugin to estrogen receptor sites), they all have undesirable side-effects, not the least of which is an increased risk for breast cancer and ovarian cancer.
+They also interfere with the production & healthy performance of natural estrogens and natural progesterone.